greenelab/xswap-manuscript/manuscript.md

 Depending on the type of data being represented, degree biases can arise due to experimental methods, inspection bias, or other factors [@doi:10.1016/j.jprot.2014.01.020].

 Inspection bias indicates that entities are not uniformly studied [@doi:10.1038/nature04209], and it is likely to cause degree bias when networks are constructed using hypothesis-driven findings extracted from the literature, as newly-discovered relationships are not randomly sampled from the set of all true relationships.
-Though there is a high correlation between the number of publications mentioning a gene and its degree in low-throughput interaction networks, the number of publications mentioning a gene has little correlation with its degree in a systematically-derived protein interaction network [Figure 6A in @doi:10.1016/j.cell.2014.10.050].
+Though there is a high correlation between the number of publications mentioning a gene and its degree in low-throughput interaction networks, the number of publications mentioning a gene has little correlation with its degree in a systematically-derived protein interaction network [@doi:10.1016/j.cell.2014.10.050, Figure 6A].
-This evidence suggests that many poorly studied genes have similar numbers of interactions as those scientists have preferentially examined and that these edges are missed due to inspection bias.
+This suggests that many poorly connected genes in non-systematic protein interaction networks are due to inspection bias, i.e. a lack of study, rather than a lack of biological function.
 For networks with a large inspection bias, reliance on degree can lead to predictions that have good metrics when assessed by cross validation but little ability to generalize.

 Another reason why a reliance on degree can be unfavorable is that degree imbalance can lead to prediction nonspecificity.
 Nonspecific predictions are not made on the basis of the specific connectivity information contained in a network.
-For example, Gillis et al. [@doi:10.1371/journal.pone.0017258] examined the concept of prediction specificity in the context of gene function prediction and found that many predictions appear to rely primarily on multifunctionality and could be "potentially misleading with respect to causality."
+For example, Gillis et al. examined the concept of prediction specificity in the context of gene function prediction and found that many predictions appear to rely primarily on multifunctionality and could be "potentially misleading with respect to causality" [@doi:10.1371/journal.pone.0017258].
 Degree imbalance leads high-degree nodes to dominate in the predictions made by degree-associated methods [@doi:10.1093/bioinformatics/btv215], which are effective predictors of connections in some biological networks [@doi:10.1186/1752-0509-2-11].
 Consequently, degree-based predictions are more likely nonspecific, meaning the same set of predictions performs well for different tasks.